Paul Farrow: Biography

-Born in Milwaukee, Wisconsin, Paul Farrow graduated from the Waukesha County Technical College and Carroll University.
+Paul Farrow was born with a twin brother on July 17, 1964, in Milwaukee, Wisconsin.
+He was raised and educated in Milwaukee, graduating from Milwaukee's Marquette University High School in 1982.
+After attending the University of Wisconsin–Milwaukee at Waukesha, Farrow transferred to Waukesha County Technical College and earned his associate's degree in 1987.
+He continued his education at Carroll University, and earned his bachelor's degree in 1991.

 He was elected to the Wisconsin State Assembly in 2010.
 He was elected to the Wisconsin State Senate in December 2012 to fill the vacancy of Senator Rich Zipperer, who resigned to become Governor Scott Walker's Deputy Chief of Staff.

+He was elected to Senate leadership in his second term serving as the Assistant Majority Leader.
 He is the owner of a home inspection business.

 On April 7, 2015, he was elected Waukesha County County Executive.